qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - `text-align` aligns text and inline things, but doesn't align block elements (e.g. normal divs).
 - By default `width` and `height` doesn't include padding and border. `width: 100%` with `padding: 10px` can still overflow the parent. `box-sizing: border-box` make the width/height include border and padding.
 - [Cumulative Layout Shift](https://web.dev/articles/cls).
 It's recommended to specify `width` and `height` attribute in `<img>` to avoid layout shift due to image loading delay.
-- File download request is not shown in Chrome dev tool because the it only shows networking in current tab, but file download is treated as in another tab.
+- File download request is not shown in Chrome dev tool, because it only shows networking in current tab, but file download is treated as in another tab.
 To inspect file download request, use `chrome://net-export/`.
 - JS-in-HTML may interfere with HTML parsing.
 For example `<script>console.log('</script>')</script>` makes browser treat the first `</script>` as ending tag.
 [See also](https://sirre.al/2025/08/06/safe-json-in-script-tags-how-not-to-break-a-site/)

 ### Unicode and text